RockLib/RockLib.Messaging/docs/CloudEvents.md

 }
 ```

+#### CloudEvent Headers

+This property exists to store key/value pairs that are not specific to the CloudEvent specification.
+It also allows for a lossless conversion from CloudEvent to SenderMessage and from IReceiverMessage to CloudEvent.

 #### ProtocolBinding property

 This property is used to determine the header name of a sender or receiver message in order to map it to/from a `CloudEvent`.